rocket-pool/rocketpool-research/Merkle Rewards System/merkle-tree-spec.md

 ### Tree Size and Leaf Nodes

 The Rewards Merkle Tree is a complete binary tree, where each node has exactly two children (with the exception of leaf nodes, which have zero).
-Therefore, the total size of the tree is *always* a power of 2.
+Therefore, the total size of the tree is *always* a power of 2, minus 1.

 Fundamental to each Merkle Tree is the data that is used to produce the leaf nodes of the tree.
 Each Rocket Pool node will represent a single leaf node.